'Pardon Edward Snowden' petition seeks White House response

 If the petition gains 100,000 signatures by July 9, the White House will review it, forward it to policy experts and issue an official response as part of the Obama administration’s “We the People” effort to engage Americans in government.

-White House spokesman Jay Carney declined to comment on Snowden’s status at Monday’s briefing: “When it comes to the petitions, we obviously will wait a threshold being crossed before we respond to it.
-That threshold has not been crossed. ...
+White House spokesman Jay Carney declined to comment on Snowden’s status at Monday’s briefing: “When it comes to the petitions, we obviously will wait, a threshhold being crossed before we respond to it.
+That threshhold has not been crossed. ...
 Assessments are being made more broadly about the damage done here by the appropriate authorities.”

-The Snowden pardon petition was by far the most popular among those created recently on the White House site here, followed by one demanding President Barack Obama's resignation, with nearly 14,400 signatures.
+The Snowden pardon petition was by far the most popular among those created recently on the White House site here, followed by one demanding President Barack Obama's resignation, with just over 13,000 signatures.

-A petition calling for the full or partial repeal of the Patriot Act “in order to stop secret, warrantless collection of data,” had over 7,000 signatures.

-Manning, a U.S. Army private first class charged with the biggest leak of classified files in U.S. history, was in the second week of his court-martial on Monday at Fort Meade, Maryland.

-Reporting by Deborah Zabarenko; Editing by Karey Van Hall and Sandra Maler
+Manning, a U.S. Army private first class, was in the second week of his court-martial on Monday at Fort Meade, Maryland.
+(Reporting by Deborah Zabarenko; Editing by Karey Van Hall and Jackie Frank)